A quick-start guide to gluten free baking in New Zealand.

 Using weight measurements means we are using the same amounts of ingredients, and we can usually quickly eliminate ingredient amounts as the reason the recipe may not have worked for you.
 Then we can get on with figuring out what actually went wrong.

-A set of scales isn’t terribly expensive, places like Briscoes, Farmers, Stevens and The Warehouse usually have them on sale at least every other week.
-And if you take care of them, they’ll last you years and years.
+A set of kitchen scales isn’t terribly expensive, places like Briscoes, Farmers, Stevens and The Warehouse usually have them on sale at least every other week.
+And if you take care of your scales, they’ll last you years and years.
 It’s a small investment in your baking success.

 Baking Tools and Equipment